STATE UNIVERSITY OF NEW YORK AT STONY BROOK

 2. Election Administration

 The solicitation of nominations for and the elections of senators-at-large and senate committee representatives of the faculty and the professional employees shall be the responsibility of the organizations representing those constituencies.
 In the event that the office of the University Senate administers the nomination or election procedures for a constituency, the University Senate vice president representing that organization shall be responsible for ensuring compliance with by-law IV.1.
-Nominations shall be complete by April 1st and elections by April 30th.
+Nominations shall be complete by February 1 and elections by March 15, with results announced by March 30th.

 3. Senator Unable to Complete Term